bryanmylee/godot-multiplayer/README.md

 # Godot Multiplayer with Cross-Platform Matchmaking

-A minimal Godot project with cross-platform authentication, matchmaking, and server-authoritative multiplayer.
+A minimal Godot project with cross-platform authentication and matchmaking.

 # Development Setup